How Much Does Breast Reduction Cost?

-Fortunately, successful breast reduction surgery can reduce or eliminate most of these symptoms, thus increasing the patient’s quality of life.
+Fortunately, a successful breast reduction procedure can reduce or eliminate most of these symptoms, thus increasing the patient’s quality of life.

-While breast reduction remains the only significant way to address the drawbacks of having large breasts, it also comes with a substantial cost to the patient.
-In some cases, health insurance may cover breast reduction, but this isn’t always the case.
+While this procedure remains the only significant way to address the drawbacks of having large breasts, it also comes with a substantial cost to the patient.
+In some cases, health insurance may cover surgery, but this isn’t always the case.
 Let’s take a look at the average breast reduction cost most patients can expect to pay for this procedure.

 How Much Does Breast Reduction Surgery Cost?

 You may have seen cost estimates for breast reduction ranging from around $5,000 to $6,000.
 Keep in mind that this is just an estimate.
 Many factors will be considered when drawing up your itemized estimate.
 In fact, the only way to know how much a given plastic surgeon is going to charge for breast reduction surgery is to book a consultation with them and ask for an itemized estimate.

 With this in mind, we can discuss a few of the determining factors that are going to go into that estimate.
 First, there’s your surgeon’s fee.
 No matter what plastic surgeon you go to for a consultation appointment, you’re always going to get a different fee quote because all surgeons charge a different fee for their services.
 Oftentimes, a surgeon who has more extensive training and experience with a given procedure will charge more.